-Here, we provide more visual examples of the "image-text-image" pipeline using our method, i.e., our encoder processes the input image, generate the output descriptive caption, and then pass it through our decoder to recover it to pixel.
+Here, we provide more visual examples of the ``image-text-image" reconstruction pipeline using our method, i.e., our encoder processes the input image, generates the output descriptive caption, and then passes it through our decoder to recover it to pixels.
 See Fig.~\ref{fig:rec_exp_1}, Fig.~\ref{fig:rec_exp_2}, and Fig.~\ref{fig:rec_exp_3} for details.